Exhibition: 11 November- 6 December 2019, Budapest

 Later, in November-December 2019 we organised an exhibition (Meghasadt Emlékezet – Eleven Tárgyak, Shattered Memories – Living Objects) with authentic 21st century technology: the exhibition contained 50 objects that were physically presented on the spot.
 They all had a number and a QR code but no explanatory texts.
 But for each object, its story (in written and in audio or video form), photos, films and other documents related to the objects were accessible with a specially elaborated web-design through internet and through tablets provided by the exhibition.
 The same content is still available on the web (also in English): http://kiallitas.elevenemlekmu.hu/en/.
 A video presentation of the exhibition was also recorded.
 During the exhibition, more workshops and discussions were organised focusing on problems of remembrance, on traumatic memories and narratives.
 All workshops have been video recorded and are available on the public webpage of the Living Memorial civic group.

-The tarnished silver cup was found among various other bric-a-bracs in the linen closet, when Vera Schleichers father moved to a different flat.
-Nobody remembered where it came from, but they did not want to throw it away, either, so Vera Schleicher took it with her.
-Once, when she was dusting it, the light fell upon it just so that she noticed an engraved inscription in Gothic lettering: Oberwarter Sonntags-Zeitung 1880–1904.
-Because of the patina, she initially thought that the first number was 1830.
+The tarnished silver cup was found among various other bric-a-bracs in the linen closet, when my father moved to a different flat.
+Nobody remembered where it came from, but we did not want to throw it away, either, so I took it with me.
+Once, when I was dusting it, the light fell upon it just so that I noticed an engraved inscription in Gothic lettering: Oberwarter Sonntags-Zeitung 1880–1904.

 HUMMEL-HUMMEL / Júlia Sarlós